enkidevs/curriculum/Android/Fundamentals/android-basics/what-are-manifest-file.md

 What is the purpose of the manifest file?
 ???

-* contains full package name for the application
+* contains full package name for the application.
-* does not declare the component and resources to use
+* does not declare the component and resources to use.
-* describe the image to use
+* describe the image to use.